meteatamel/cloudevents-basics/README.md

 * Avro
 * XML (draft)

 **Not all event formats are supported in each SDK.
-JSON is the most supported one.**
+JSON is the most supported one.** For example, Javascript SDK supports JSON but not Avro or Protobuf.

 ## Protocol Bindings